al-zah/tarantino/README.md

-# tarantino
+# Tarantino

-tarantino is a router.
+Tarantino is a router.
 Routing is the process of determining what code to run when a URL is requested.

-tarantino is a fork of [Director](https://github.com/flatiron/director). tarantino was created because Director doesn't seem to be maintained anymore and the maintainers didn't comment on any questions about the status of the project.
+Tarantino is a fork of [Director](https://github.com/flatiron/director).
+It was created because Director doesn't seem to be maintained anymore and the maintainers didn't comment on any questions about the status of the project.

 **This is a work in progress.
 At the moment it isn't useful yet!**